Methodology

 Feedback and Corrections

 We take accuracy seriously.
-If you believe a formula, default value, or result is incorrect, please contact us with the calculator name, your inputs, and the expected vs. actual result.
+If you believe a formula, default value, or result is incorrect, please contact us with the calculator name, your inputs, and the expected versus actual result.
 We will investigate and update as needed.